SirKentut/SirKentut/README.md

 - 👯 I’m looking to collaborate on any project just contact me 😄
 - 💬 Ask me about Machine Learning, Artificial Intelligence, and the Blockchain
 - 📫 How to reach me: pierreharbin@gmail.com
-- ⚡ Fun fact: I speak multiple languages and have traveled every continent excecpt Africa and Antartica
+- ⚡ Fun fact: I speak multiple languages and have traveled every continent except Africa and Antartica
 </p>

 <h3 align="center"><b> Here's some of the languages and frameworks I'm learning and working with 🪐</b></h3>